gradle/gradle-native/README.md

 The home of Gradle's support for natively compiled languages.

+## Latest updates

+You can track [closed issues](https://github.com/gradle/gradle-native/issues?q=is%3Aissue+is%3Aclosed) and our regular updates in our [release notes](docs/RELEASE-NOTES.md).

+## What is gradle-native?

 As of 4.1, Gradle includes several plugins for building applications and libraries from C++ and Swift sources.
+Check out the [blog post](https://blog.gradle.org/introducing-the-new-cpp-plugins) for an introduction.

-- Issue related to Gradle's support for native languages are tracked in this repo
+- Issues related to Gradle's support for native languages are tracked in this repo.
-- This repository also includes some [WIP documentation](docs/README.md)
+- This repository also includes some [WIP documentation](docs/README.md) and [release notes](docs/RELEASE-NOTES.md)
 - Samples are in the [native-samples](https://github.com/gradle/native-samples) repo.
 - The source code for the plugins still lives in the [gradle](https://github.com/gradle/gradle) repo and will migrate here over time.